anatomical segmentation algorithm

 conda env remove -n cellpose before creating a new one.

 If you are using a GPU, make sure its drivers and the cuda libraries are correctly installed.

-- Install an Anaconda distribution of Python -- Choose Python 3.8 and your operating system.
+- Install an Anaconda distribution of Python.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.

-- Open an anaconda prompt / command prompt with
+- Open an anaconda prompt / command prompt which has

 condafor python 3 in the path